pollfish/docs/android/universal.md

 }
 ```

 **Note: If your app calls setContentView() function more than once in your Activity lifecycle you should call Pollfish.init() or Pollfish.customInit() respectively just after each setContentView to use Pollfish properly.**

+At this point if you sing your app with a release key you are ready to go live on relevant store and start receiving real surveys in your app.

 ### init Vs customInit